 You might have minor questions or serious concerns about your pet that you want answered, but don’t know where to ask.
 Look no further than AskVet.
 For any question or concern that you have, someone at AskVet has an answer.

 So, if you’re wondering, “Has my cat’s belly always looked like that” at 2 AM, you can simply use the AskVet app to get that question answered.
-Schedule an appointment with a CPLC™ and get 24/7 assistance.
+Become a member of AskVet and get 24/7 assistance through our online vet chat.
 No wait time and no “after hours.”
 Just the help you need when you need it, plus all the preventative care your pet family members need.